SamBaS: Sampling-Based Stochastic Block Partitioning: Experiments on Synthetic Graphs

 Due to the stochastic nature of SBP, the algorithm can get stuck in a local minimum, leading to sub-optimal results on some runs and a large variance in the quality of community detection results.
 To reduce this variance, it is common practice to execute the algorithm multiple times independently, and select the best result~\cite{Gelman2013BayesianAnalysis}.
 We incorporate this technique into our approach by performing 5 runs for each experiment, where each run consists of 2 independent executions of SBP.

-We evaluate two aspects of our approach: the speedup achieved and the quality of results.
-We evaluate the speedup by comparing the execution times of the runs with our sampling approach to the baseline runs.
-Similar to the Graph Challenge~\cite{Kao2017StreamingPartition}, we evaluate the quality of results by matching the communities obtained during the selected run to the true community memberships for each vertex using the Hungarian algorithm, and then calculating the F1 score, where
+We evaluate two aspects of SamBaS: the speedup achieved and the quality of results.
+We evaluate the speedup by comparing the execution times of the runs with SamBaS to the baseline runs.
+Similar to the Graph Challenge~\cite{Kao2017StreamingPartition}, we evaluate the quality of results by matching the communities obtained during the selected run to the true community memberships for each vertex using the Hungarian algorithm, and then calculating the F1 score, where $\texttt{F1 Score} = \frac{2 \times \texttt{Precision} \times \texttt{Recall}}{\texttt{Precision} + \texttt{Recall}}$.